 In Texas, SIB financial assistance can be granted to any public or private entity authorized to construct, maintain or finance an eligible transportation project.

-Projects must be eligible for funding under the existing federal highway rules (Title 23) to comply with SIB requirements.
+Projects must be eligible for funding as a federal-aid highway under the federal statutes (United States Code, Title 23) to comply with SIB requirements.
 This usually requires a project to be on a state’s highway system and included in the statewide Transportation Improvement Plan.

 Current SIB Loans by Region